do-community/terraform-ansible-demo/README.md

 - Update all packages
 - Install the DigitalOcean monitoring agent, to enable resource usage graphs in the Control Panel
 - Install the Nginx web server software
-- Remove the default `index.html` file and replace it with our own
+- Install a demo `index.html` that shows Sammy and the Droplet's hostname

 ## Prerequisites